khalladay/khalladay.github.com/all/blog/_posts/2014-05-16-Coloured-Shadows-In-Unity.md

 title: Don't Pay $50 for Coloured Shadows.
 ---

 See the title?
 At the time of writing this, there is a package on the asset store that colours shadows in Unity.
 It costs $50.
-Don't pay that, colouring shadows isn't that hard.
+Colouring shadows isn't that hard.

 This post is going to show you a really simple way to get some really groovy shadows in Unity.